-Although a little more equipment and skill are needed to make plastic braces, once a village worker has learned the basic technique, they can be made as quickly and easily as a simple metal brace with a clog.
+FOR WORK Although a little more equipment and skill are needed to make plastic braces, once a village worker has learned the basic technique, they can be made as quickly and easily as a simple metal brace with a clog.
 A disadvantage to plastic braces is that usually after a year or two the plastic "gets tired" and breaks.
 However, growing children need larger braces fairly often.
 It is wise to keep the plaster mold of each child's brace so that a new brace can be easily made if needed.

-have the family keep it.
+PEDRO Keep the mold of the child's foot-or have the family keep it.

 The biggest expense in making plastic braces is the plaster bandage used for casting a mold of the leg.
 The cost can be reduced a lot by making your own plaster bandage material (see p.
 569).
 Plastic braces can feel uncomfortable in hot weather and can lead to skin irritation and fungus infections if care is not taken.
 They can be made cooler by drilling "breathing holes" in them.
 Or cut out a hole in the back.